 Most women who have undergone the procedure describe the initial discomfort as being relatively mild in degree.
 This often can be effectively managed with pain medicine.
 In fact, the majority of Dr. Turkeltaub’s patients take little or no pain medication.

 Initially, you will notice some moderate swelling and firmness of your breasts, causing them to appear larger than they will be long term.
 It may take six months to a year for this swelling to completely dissipate.

 You can resume aerobic activities or sports at approximately three to four weeks though there are limitations of some activities for up to eight weeks.
 Most women can return to school or work within four to seven days.

-Please read our reduction FAQs (frequently asked questions) section to learn more about reduction mammoplasty.
+Please read our breast reduction FAQs (frequently asked questions) section to learn more about reduction mammoplasty.